Trademark Vs Copyright: When To Apply

-Work is given validity until lasting of the author's life, plus an additional 70 years after the author’s death.
-In the case of joint works the ownership lasts for 70 years after the last surviving Author’s death.
-For works made for hire, and for anonymous and bogus works (unless the author's identity is revealed in Copyright Office records), the duration of copyright will be 95 years from publication or 120 years from creation.
+A work is given validity till lasting of the author’s life, plus an additional 70 years following the author’s death.
+When considering joint works the ownership lasts for 70 years following the last surviving Author’s death.
+For works made for hire, and for the nameless and bogus works (except the author’s real identity is revealed in Copyright Office records), the extent of copyright will be 95 years from publication or 120 years from creation, whatsoever is shorter.
 If one applies for copyright through the Berne convention only 50 years will be granted.

 The Benefits of Copyrighting can be,

-- You are granted exclusive rights of the intellectual property you own.
+- You are granted exclusive rights to the intellectual property you own.

-- Your Brand name is protected against others who willing to imitate your brand name.
+- Your Brand name is protected against others who willingly imitate your brand name.

 - The original idea and creativity of your brand name are secured.

 A copyright notice is a statement mentioned in your work to inform everyone that you own the rights by copyright law and permission must be granted if someone else needs to use it.
 Here are three main situations you need to use a copyright notice.

 - To provide owner information for licensing requests

 Copyright infringement refers to illegal copying of a registered work without the permission of the copyright owner and here are some simple steps you can follow in such cases,

 - First and foremost, collect evidence of the infringement as much as possible using the web and printed materials as you will have to produce documentation at the trial.